hirokoymj/hiroko-web-backend-new/README.md

 | 01.14.2024 | Added _type:module_ in package.json. |
 | 01.18.2024 | Fixed datasource bug.
 Backed to use  |

-- 01.18.2024 - Fixed datasource REST API bug.
-Since makeExecutableSchema() didnt't work datasource property, I backed to use original ApolloServer schema object as a parameter.
+- 01.18.2024 - Fixed the bug of datasources property for a REST API.
+Since makeExecutableSchema() doesn't work datasources property, I stopped using it and then create a schema object and then pass to ApolloServer as a parameter.
 - 01.18.2024 - Installed Typescript and @types/node.
 Converted all file extension from .js to .ts.